 While watching Good Eats late one night, I became immediately infatuated with the idea of making Alton Brown's Chicken (Country) Fried Steak.
-I've NEVER had it before and it looked incredibly delicious even though I hate gravy.
-I was NOT disappointed.
-My only regret is that my husband wasn't here to enjoy it with me :(
+I've never had it before and it looked incredibly delicious even though I hate gravy.
+I was not disappointed.
+My only regret is that my husband wasn't here to enjoy it with me since he is currently deployed.

 What you need: